 5. About Best Things To Do In Malaysia

 The first activity on our Malaysia guide is to take in the sights such as Legoland, George Town and the beaches.
 Once you’ve checked them off, you can move to other places.

 One of our travel tips for Malaysia Kuala Lumpur is to explore Jalan Alor where food seems to be everywhere you look.
 Go in the evening when the street comes alive with vendors hawking delicious Malaysian fare.
 If you’re in Langkawi, go island-hopping to discover what the archipelago has to offer.
 Half-day and full-day tours can be booked along with activities like snorkeling and diving.
 Don’t miss a visit to Malacca where you can explore the architecture and admire the red lacquer buildings.

 We hope these 5 Malaysia travel tips would help you when you plan your vacation.
-But hey, there is one more thing we can do for you, and that is plan a personzield Malaysia trip for you.
-So simply choose one of our Malaysia Tour Packages and let TravelTriangle customize your trip for you.
+But hey, there is one more thing we can do for you, and that is plan a personalized Malaysia trip for you.
+So simply choose one of our packages for a holiday in Malaysia and let TravelTriangle customize your trip for you.